 Photo: Joe Ravi / Wikimedia Commons

-Mysore is 145 km from Bangalore; it is known for royal heritage and culture.
+Mysore is known for royal heritage and culture.
 The lovely Mysore Palace, showcased in detailed carvings and large architecture, is perhaps one of its main attractions.
 Another tourist attraction in the city is Chamundi Hill, which offers a panoramic view of the city and houses the popular temple of Chamundeshwari Temple.
 The best time to visit Mysore is during the winter months, that is between October and March, since the weather at that time is milder.

 3. Shivanasamudra Waterfalls